 “One of my main concerns since COVID is having diabetes and needing to be on high alert,” said Keith.
 “People are asking me all of the time how COVID-19 affects diabetes.
 I’ve done my research and have had to explain to people it’s not that I’m a higher risk of getting coronavirus, but having diabetes puts us at a higher risk from severe complications from the virus.”

-People with Type 2 diabetes can best protect themselves from COVID-19 by following recommendations by the CDC and the World Health Organization (WHO).
+People with type 2 diabetes can best protect themselves from COVID-19 by following recommendations by the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
 That includes managing blood sugars.
 As mentioned before, severely low blood sugar can have acute, serious effects.
-However, one of the ways to stay prepared against severe hypoglycemia is to keep emergency treatments such as nasal glucagon, a dry nasal spray that helps raise glucose to normal levels safely.
+However, one of the ways to stay prepared against severe hypoglycemia is to keep emergency treatments such as nasal glucagon, a dry nasal spray that helps raise blood glucose to normal levels safely.
 Nasal glucagon is an alternative to the traditional candies and snacks people with diabetes use to prevent or treat low blood sugar.
-Keith is one of many within the Type 2 diabetes community who’ve become newly aware of this option.
+Keith is one of many within the type 2 diabetes community who’ve become newly aware of this option.